adobe/commerce-events/examples/events/readme.md

 #### Other use cases and applications

-A number of Adobe Commerce products utilizing commerce event collection send data additional data that is used for Product Analytics and other internal tracking.
+A number of Adobe Commerce products utilizing commerce event collection send data additional data that is used for [Adobe Product Analytics](https://business.adobe.com/products/product-analytics/adobe-product-analytics.html) and other internal tracking.

 ##### Tracking storefront templates